Wealth Club – Compelling investments for experienced investors

 A large proportion of investments come from Calculus’s investor base and management teams it has successfully backed in the past.
 Calculus Capital also benefits from its longstanding industry experience and its investment team’s personal networks of lawyers, advisers, and brokers.

-On average, the investment team assesses over 700 deals a year with 1-2% of these making it through the selection process.
+The investment team assesses hundreds of deals a year, of which around 10 will make it through the selection process each year.
 When reviewing a deal, Calculus conducts its own comprehensive research then brings in external parties for in-depth financial, legal, and commercial due diligence.

 Once investments are made, Calculus aims to mitigate risk with a “hands-on” approach.
 Calculus usually takes a board seat and will monitor performance closely through monthly management accounts.
 The manager also encourages portfolio companies to adopt strategies aligned with a transition to a more sustainable economy, including reducing energy consumption and promoting high standards of business ethics.